LOW

 At the start there was absolutely no thoughts of a crock of gold or distant past "names" but what did exist was a trail of lease conversions and properties that suggested there was a story to be told.
 The 1800's saw wide extremes of changing fortunes, circumstances and social change.
 The period of post industrial revolution and the Napoleonic wars set the idealogical injustice of born privilege against universal rights.
 Aristocratic estates yielded to new wealth with a last hurrah just before the first world war when the great empires tore the population of Europe apart.
 This was the world that Agnes grew up in.
 She survived and thrived on a handful of weakening documents, family reputation and "friends".
 Even then a non-script LINKEDIN flourished.

 The line of merchants and gentry petered out from 1800 with many of the family turning to the coal and linen trade for work.
-Mining, pubs or inns and linen are common in our more recent ancestors.
-But those who stayed in business did well.
+Pubs or inns are common in our more recent ancestors.
+Those who stayed in business did well.